stephenieorr0423/battery_test_manual/BakeOutTest.typ

 = Procedure
-The bakeout procedure consists of heating the flight hardware in a clean, certified vacuum system (< 1 x 10-5 Torr pressure) at the highest temperature permitted without endangering the hardware but at least 10 degree Celsius ( C ) above its in-flight operating extreme, assuming this temperature does not exceed the maximum exposure temperature.
+The bakeout procedure consists of heating the flight hardware in a clean, certified vacuum system (< 1 x 10-5 Torr pressure/0.0193367747 PSI) at the highest temperature permitted without endangering the hardware but at least 10 degree Celsius ( C ) above its in-flight operating extreme, assuming this temperature does not exceed the maximum exposure temperature.
 During this bakeout the outgassing level is monitored using a temperature controlled quartz crystal microbalance